PennyLaneAI/pennylane-pq/README.rst

 `ProjectQ <https://github.com/ProjectQ-Framework/ProjectQ>`_ is ProjectQ is an open-source compilation framework capable of targeting various types of hardware and a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.

-This plugin allows to use both the software and hardware backends of ProjectQ as devices for PennyLane.
+This PennyLane plugin allows to use both the software and hardware backends of ProjectQ as devices for PennyLane.

 Features